I-D-Andreev/rooms/README.md

 # Intro
+WMRC (Wall-Mounted Room Calendar) is my Software Engineering Dissertation Project.
+It is a room booking and management system, featuring automatic room booking (given booking parameters), booking closest to the user rooms as well as optimal resource (rooms) usage.
+It is a web application made with Django.
+The web app can also be downloaded as a Portable Web Application and be used on a mobile device, which can be mounted outside of meeting rooms and display their schedules.

 This README file provides instructions on how to run the WMRC project as well as some info on the more important files.

 # Development Environment